Cyanobacteria Assessment Network (CyAN)

 - Characterize exposure and human health effects using ocean color satellites in drinking water sources and recreational waters.

-- Characterize behavior responses and economic value of the early warning system using ocean satellites and a mobile dissemination platform.
+- Characterize responses and economic value of an early warning system using ocean satellites and a mobile dissemination platform.

 - Disseminate satellite data through a mobile application and EnviroAtlas.

 - Create a standard and uniform approach for early identification of algal blooms that is useful and accessible to stakeholders of freshwater systems using the new set of satellites: Ocean Land Colour Instrument (OLCI) on Sentinel-3, Sentinel-2, Landsat and future NASA missions.

 - Develop an information dissemination system for expedient public health advisory postings.

 - Better understand connections between health, economic, and environmental conditions to cyanobacteria and phytoplankton blooms.